Charm physics: Exclusive charm hadron decays

 where

-with $\theta$ being the angle between the decaying particles momentum vector and the spin quantization axis.
-This parametrisation leads to the rich array of structures in Fig.~\ref{sec5.3:fig4_dalitz} where resonances such as $K^*(892)^-$ with higher spin will vary across the kinematic space.
+with $\theta$ being the angle between the decaying particles momentum vector and the spin quantization axis —interested readers are directed to~\cite{Jacob:1959at} for a deeper discussion of the formalism.
+This parametrisation leads to the rich array of structures in Fig.~\ref{sec5.3:fig4_dalitz} where resonances such as the spin 2 $K^*(892)^-$ have 2 nodes in the kinematic space.
 As a final point, depending on the decay path and final state interactions, the resonances can be \textit{out of phase}, leading to constructive and deconstructive interference across the Dalitz plane.
 This is extremely important to methods sensitive to strong phase variation across the Dalitz plane.\\

 There are various approaches to using multi-body analyses in charm physics that build off the use of Dalitz space.
 One of these is the \textbf{amplitude analysis}, that seeks to model all the resonant and non-resonant contributions.
 These are summed in the form